eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 To learn more about rule metadata, refer to [Rule Structure](custom-rules#rule-structure).

-## Step 4: Add Rule Callback Functions
+## Step 4: Add Rule Visitor Methods

 Define the rule's `create` function, which accepts a `context` object and returns an object with a property for each syntax node type you want to handle.
 In this case, we want to handle `"VariableDeclaration"` nodes.
 You can choose any [ESTree node type](https://github.com/estree/estree) or [selector](selectors).

-Inside the `"VariableDeclaration"` function, check if the node represents a `const` variable declaration, if its name is `foo`, and if it's not assigned to the string `"bar"`.
-You do this by evaluating the `node` passed to the `"VariableDeclaration"` function.
+Inside the `"VariableDeclaration"` visitor method, check if the node represents a `const` variable declaration, if its name is `foo`, and if it's not assigned to the string `"bar"`.
+You do this by evaluating the `node` passed to the `"VariableDeclaration"` method.

 If the `const foo` declaration_is assigned to `"bar"` the rule does nothing.
 If `const foo` **is not** assigned to `"bar"`, then `context.report()` reports an error to ESLint.
 The error report include information about the error and how to fix it.